apple/swift-openapi-generator/Examples/type-overrides-example/README.md

 ## Overview

-This example shows how to use the TypeOverrides feature of the Swift OpenAPI Generator.
+This example shows how to use [type overrides](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/configuring-the-generator) with Swift OpenAPI Generator.

 ## Usage